0m15/shaderino/README.md

 ## Usage

-See `examples/index.html` for a working shader.
+See `examples/index.html` for a running example or head to http://shaderino.netlify.com.

 Just import shaderino in your page, and use it like this: